Email marketing | Break through the clutter and increase conversions

 Consumers nowadays are flooded with advertisements in their everyday lives.
 There is almost no escape from it, in both the online and offline environment.
 From TV commercials to banners on the web, and from billboards to mailings, brands are heavily competing to grab the attention of the customer.
-With this overload of ads questions arises.
+With this overload of ads questions arise.
 Do consumers even pay attention to all these ads?
 Do they process and evaluate all the information they come across?
 The simple answer to these questions is ‘no’ when following straightforward human psychology.
 Consumers, and we as human beings, have only limited resources to process all the information they come across.
 To deal with limited resources, consumers only pay attention to information, and in this case advertisements, that could be relevant to themselves.

 So, advertisements need to be relevant to grasp the attention of the customer.
-Being relevant to the customer in the e-commerce environment is based upon two important aspects.
+Being relevant to the customer in the e-commerce environment is based on two important aspects.
 Firstly, personalization: does the offer speak to the personality, identity, preferences and tastes of the customer?
 Secondly, timing: does the offer apply to the near rather than the distant future?
 Consumers consider advertisements more carefully when they believe they soon are going to make a purchase decision.
 So, timing is everything when competing for the attention of your customers.

 In our previous publication in the series ‘labs’ we elaborated on personalization, the first aspect of relevance.
 We showed how the optimal subset of product recommendations can be selected based on individual buying intentions for all the available products in the assortment.
 In this blog we tackle the second aspect of relevance, timing.
 Timing enables e-commerce players to not only recommend relevant products, but also communicate these recommendations at a time that matches the individual customer journey.